I get it.

 There’s a knocking at my door and a head pops in.
 “Hey Ra, someone shit in the showers again.”

-I stifle my laugh because she means it.
+I stifle a laugh because she means it.

 I get it.

 I get why people might poop in the showers.
-My guess is that it is almost never an act of rebellion and mischief, though it’s easier to let people think it so.
+My guess is that it is almost never an act of rebellion and mischief.
+It’s just easier to let people think it so.

-My guess is there’s a room here where a more-connected, more-violent, more-dangerous inmate has told her cellmate that there’s no shitting allowed in their room.
+My guess is there’s a room here where a more-connected inmate has told her cellmate that there’s no shitting allowed in their room.
 I’d guess that every time we lock in at night, she returns to fear and wakes up in silence.

 My guess is there’s a girl here with a disease of some kind.
 She might not want to tell anyone for fear that they’ll think she’s contagious.
 She probably doesn’t want to tell a doctor because then she’ll be kicked out of this program and her chance to go home six months early will vanish forever.
 Or, maybe worse, they might treat her.
 This is the same prison that sterlized women without their consent or knowledge just a few years before.